Sleeping car: Poland

 Sleeping trains in Poland are run by PKP Intercity.
+Sleeper cars are used on long-distance domestic trains such as the Przemyślanin as well as international trains.
+Polish night trains also contain standard first and second class seated cars as well as couchette cars.
+The sleeper cars offer various types of accommodations, including 4-bed, 3-bed, 2-bed and single accommodations, as well as a deluxe option with a private bathroom and shower.

 Romania

 Night train numbers have been reduced significantly, as the quality of the rail infrastructure is declining and repairs are insufficient, which leads to longer ride times between cities.
-A journey from the Bucharest main station to Arad (599 km) usually lasts 11 hours 20 minutes when there are no delays.
+A journey from Gara de Nord station in Bucharest to Arad (599 km) usually lasts 11 hours and 20 minutes when there are no delays.

 Most night trains in Romania cross the country, covering distances of 400 to 750 km, usually to end at certain international destinations or in large cities at opposite ends of the country.
-The overwhelming majority of night trains with sleeping coaches are owned and operated by CFR Călători.
+The overwhelming majority of night trains with sleeping coaches are owned and operated by CFR Călători (Romanian Railways).
 Recently, private operators such as Astra Rail Carpatica, the newly founded private operator of Astra Vagoane Arad, has started offering sleeping train services, using own-made sleeping cars and Servtrans locomotives.

 CFR today prefers operating more couchettes than sleeping cars in its trains, a practice used in Italy and Austria, adopted by the CFR in the early 2010s, thus enabling it to increase the capacity on sleeping trains.
 The sleeping cars of the CFR in the 1990s consisted of Bautzen and Görlitz-made sleeping cars, standard in the Eastern Bloc.
 They were replaced by Grivița-made WLABmee 71-70 and Hansa-made WLABmee 71–31, bought second-hand from Deutsche Bahn.
-The most recent sleeping-cars are the WLABmee 70-91 made by Astra Arad, which is the same type used by Astra Rail (although the liveries differ), starting from 2014, 2 of the WLABmee 71-70 cars were refurbished, but no other examples have received the same treatment.
+The most recent sleeping cars are the WLABmee 70-91 made by Astra Arad, which is the same type used by Astra Rail (although the liveries differ), starting from 2014, 2 of the WLABmee 71-70 cars were refurbished, but no other examples have received the same treatment.
 Other examples that have been withdrawn since were second-hand examples of the TEN MU and T2S types.